es-socrates/getty/README.md

 # getty (λ)

-Complete and customizable app with tools for live streaming.
-Tip notifications, tip goals, chat widget, and real-time alerts for your live streams on Odysee.
+The platform tools for live streaming on Odysee.
+This includes overlays, tip alerts, chat, giveaway system, creator analytics and much more.
 Now integrated with **Wander Wallet** for login and encrypted data isolation with security tokens for your widgets and overlays.

 🔥 Online version from [app.getty.sh](https://app.getty.sh/).
 This is an optional online version if you don't want to use the localhost version. **You only need to configure once and save the changes.
 Then, open OBS and integrate the widgets.**